Choya5011/Poobar/README.md

 4. Start Foobar & pick ```Columns UI``` if prompted.

 **Notes**
-The theme comes with three main presets and their stripped counterparts.
+The theme comes with three main presets and their stripped lite counterparts.
 After setup the theme is set to the ```split``` preset.
 To swap to another refer to this [wiki](https://github.com/Choya5011/Poobar/wiki/Swapping-Layouts) section.

 **Useful To Know**
 Refer to the [wiki](https://github.com/Choya5011/Poobar/wiki/Useful-to-know) for further info.
 Such as customization or for troubleshooting.